zarinlo/codelabs/codelab-springboot-api.md

 ## Spring Properties and Actuators
 Duration: 5

-We covered how to add Spring properties to the `application.properties`, so now we'll go over different [Spring actuators](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html) that you can add to the properties file as well.
+We covered how to add Spring properties to the `application-local.properties`, so now we'll go over different [Spring actuators](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html) that you can add to the `application.properties` file.
+Notice that we are not adding these actuators to the `local` properties file, because we want to enable certain features for the entire application.

 Actuator endpoints let you monitor and interact with your application.
 Spring boot includes a number of built-in endpoints and lets you add your own as well.

 To enable spring actuator support, include the following in your `pom.xml` file.